Sibling rivalry: Animals

 Sibling rivalry is common among various animal species, in the form of competition for food and parental attention.
 An extreme type of sibling rivalry occurs when young animals kill their siblings.
 For example, a black eagle mother lays two eggs, and the first-hatched chick pecks the younger one to death within the first few days.
 In the blue-footed booby, there is always the emergence of a brood hierarchy.
 The dominant chick will attack the subordinate one in times of food scarcity, often pecking it repeatedly or driving it from the nest.
 Among spotted hyenas, sibling competition begins as soon as the second cub is born, and 25% of cubs are killed by their siblings.

 Sibling relationships in animals are not always competitive.
 For example, among wolves, older siblings help to feed and guard the young.

 Famous instances

 In religion

-The Book of Genesis in the Bible contains several examples of sibling rivalry: the story of Cain and Abel tells of one brother's jealousy after God appears to favour his sibling, and the jealousy ultimately leads to murder.
+The Book of Genesis in the Bible contains several examples of sibling rivalry: the story of Cain and Abel tells of one brother's jealousy after God appears to favor his sibling, and the jealousy ultimately leads to murder.
 Esau was jealous of his brother Jacob's inheritance and blessing; sisters Leah and Rachel compete for the love of Jacob; Joseph's brothers are so jealous that they effectively sell him into slavery.
 These stories are also present in the Qur'an.

 Another example is provided in the myth of Romulus and Remus, wherein twin brothers Romulus and Remus fight for control over Rome, and which ends with the death of Remus at the hands of his brother.